-Received Fabry
+Received Febry

-A December 11, 1858 cover from Placerville, CA to Brockport, NY that was carried by George Chorpenning from Placerville to Salt Lake City, Utah Territory by stagecoach and then by John Hockaday from Salt Lake City to St. Joseph, MO by stage coach and sleigh.
+A December 11, 1858 cover from Placerville, CA to Brockport, NY that was carried by George Chorpenning from Placerville to Salt Lake City, Utah Territory by stagecoach and then by John Hockaday from Salt Lake City to St. Joseph, MO by stagecoach and sleigh.

 This cover was on the first eastbound trip over the "through" stage line between California and the Missouri River following the completion of the new western segment of the Central Overland Route.
-That new segment bypassed the hazards of the Carson and the California trails and, for the first time, made the Sierra Nevada Mountains consistently passable during the winter.